 Breast pumps are typically expensive, but in 2012 the Affordable Care Act (ACA) mandated that health insurance companies provide free breast pumps to their pregnant members or members who recently had a baby.
 It can be a multi-step process, and you’ll want to fill out the insurance forms for your pump of choice to get started.

-A pump can also help moms to plan to do a mixture of breastfeeding and pumping.
+A pump can also help moms who plan to do a mixture of breastfeeding and pumping.
 Pumping allows breastfeeding mothers to have milk on hand so that if someone else needs to feed your little one, a supply is at the ready.
 It also helps stimulate milk production, especially while mothers are away at work.

 How can you get this great benefit?
 Let’s find out.

-What Types Of Breast Pumps Are There?
+What Types of Breast Pumps Are There?

 When looking for a breast pump, you’ll want to find the one that’s best for you.
 There are many brands of breast pumps, but there are also different types.
 The two primary kinds of breast pumps are electrical and manual.